btravsdev/btravsdev/README.md

 ### [Engel & Völkers Americas](https://www.evrealestate.com/)

-Handled much of the front-end development for this large Next.js project as part of a multidisciplinary team, with some back-end contributions.
+Contributed to the front-end development of a large-scale, international Next.js website as part of a multidisciplinary team, while also integrating multiple back-end APIs to support dynamic content and functionality.

 ### [Kawasaki Engines USA](https://kawasakienginesusa.com/)